 - Maybe Thermal/ Thermo-Magnetic/ Electronic trip type

-- Primarily provide protection against over-current and short circuit.
+- Primarily provide protection against over-current and short circuits.

 - Available up to the rating of 2500A.